Aortiz91/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 17. Displayed all lines excluding a pattern with -v
 18. Displayed only lines starting with letters using [[:alpha]]
 19. Used tr to change A to c and Z to e.
 No additional characters were needed.
+Removed C and c characters by using tr -d and indicated characters to remove within ''.